rsnel/slip0039/README.md

 ## Features

-* Attempts are made to wipe all sensitive data from memory upon termination, to lock the data in memory so that it does not get swapped out to disk and to use constant time algrorithms when handling confidential data.
+* Attempts are made to wipe all sensitive data from memory upon termination, to lock the data in memory so that it does not get swapped out to disk

 * The program is constructed such that the amount of data that is needlessly rearranged an copied around is reduced.